An average of 1 alcohol-impaired driving fatality occurred every 52 minutes in 2019 (1).

 The problem of driving under the influence:

-- Texas continues to lead the nation in alcohol impaired driving fatalities (1).
+- Texas continues to be a leading state in alcohol-impaired driving fatalities (1).

-- The rate of alcohol impairment among drivers involved in fatal crashes in 2019 was 3.3 times times higher at night than during the day (31% versus 9%), this has remained constant over the past 10 years (1).
+- The rate of alcohol impairment among drivers involved in fatal crashes in 2022 was nearly 3 times higher at night than during the day (32% versus 11%), this has remained constant over the past 10 years (2).

-- In 2019, 14 percent of all drivers involved in fatal crashes during the week were alcohol-impaired, compared to 26 percent on weekends (1).
+- In 2022, 17% of all drivers involved in fatal crashes during the week were alcohol-impaired, compared to 29 percent on weekends (2).

 Binge Drinking and Heavy Drinking:

-- In the most recent National Survey on Drug Use and Health, an estimated 34.3% of young adults ages 18-22 or more than a third of young adults were current binge alcohol users (2).
+- In the 2023 National Survey on Drug Use and Health, an estimated 27.2% of young adults, or about 1/3 of young adults, were current binge alcohol users (3).

 Drinking Among College Students vs. Non-College Young Adults:

-- In 2019, 12.6% of full-time college students reported a substance abuse disorder in the past year compared to 13.4% of non college aged youth (3).
+- In 2023, full-time college students reported higher rates of substance use in the past year compared to non-college-aged youth (3).

 What to do about driving under the influence of alcohol:

 - Driving after even one drink is just not worth it.
-Ride with a sober friend, ask someone else to drive or call a parent or older sibling.
-Be sure to always keep a DUDE around: DESIGNATED UNIMPAIRED DRIVER EXTRAORDINAIRE.
+Ride with a sober friend, ask someone else to drive, or call a parent or older sibling.

-- A good rule of thumb to know if someone has had to much is to count their drinks NOT their physical cues of intoxication.
-Research has shown that most people don’t exhibit signs of intoxication until over .15 (4).
+- A good rule of thumb to know if someone has had too much is to count their drinks NOT their physical cues of intoxication.
+Research has shown that most people don’t exhibit signs of intoxication until over .15 (5).

 - Don’t believe you can “fool” a police officer.
 They are trained to look for tale-tell signs of a driver who is under the influence.